Vedant332/vedantrajkavi.dev/src/pages/now.md

 title: "Now"
 ---

 I am a graduate student at Santa Clara University, studying Computer Science.
-My current coursework includes Operating Systems and Software Engineering.
+My current coursework includes Computer Networks and Internet of Things (IoT).

 Actively seeking internships for Summer 2024, my focus is on general Software Engineering roles with a particular interest in DevOps and Backend Development.